-- Directly constructs a model from parameter estimates that are calculated from the training data. - Typically handles outliers and noise well. - Missing values are easy to deal with (simply average overall missing values in feature vectors).
+- Directly constructs a model from parameter estimates that are calculated from the training data. - Typically handles outliers and noise well in the discrete version.
+In the continuous case depends on the way the parameters are estimated (e.g., the mean is very sensitive to outliers). - Missing values are easy to deal with; use only non-missing values in the computation of P (X_i = x_i | Y = y).

-In the Naive Bayes, we have assumed that all features $X_1, \ldots, X_n$ are independent.
+In the Naive Bayes, we have assumed that all features X_1, \ldots, X_n are independent.

-In the Naive Bayes, we have assumed that all features $X_1, \ldots, X_n$ are independent.
+In the Naive Bayes, we have assumed that all features X_1, \ldots, X_n are independent.